 A concealed weapon could include any device, electric weapon or firearm.

 - You knowingly carried the weapon on or about you.

 - Concealed the weapon out of the ordinary sight of another person.

 - Were not licensed to carry a concealed weapon or firearm.

 What Penalties Could I Face After Being Arrested for Carrying a Concealed Weapon in Florida?

 If the charges are not dropped, jail time is a realistic possibility.
-During plea negotiations, prosecutors are often stubborn because they are concerned that you may be a danger.
+During plea negotiations, prosecutors are often stubborn because they are concerned that you may be a danger to the community.
+This is especially true if you carried the weapon while using alcohol or drugs.
 The maximum penalties may include: